 Each issue is filled with feature articles written by prominent scientists and engineers who review important work in fields ranging from molecular biology to computer engineering.
-Readers also enjoy the Scientists' Nightstand and a number of other items that cover topics in computing, engineering, public and professional issues, and reflections on the history and practice of science.
+Also included is the Scientists' Nightstand that reviews a vast range of science-related books and novels.

 David Moran is an adjunct professor at West Virginia University, teaching a graduate course in camelid physiology and husbandry.
 He is concurrently a professor at George Washington University and a retired full professor from the U.S. Naval Academy.
 Moran has served as president of the U.S. National Technology Transfer Center, the David Taylor Institute, Technology Partnerships International and Crimson Shamrock, LLC.
 He is a founder of the North American Alpaca Federation and also founded and served as the president of the West Virginia Alpaca Organization, chairman of the AOBA Marketing Committee, treasurer of the Suri Network and treasurer of the Mid-Atlantic Alpaca Association.